PoCInnovation/Workshops/software/23.Starton/backend/SETUP.md

 To download it, go to the [download page](https://www.postman.com/downloads/) on the Postman Website.

+After that, click on the import button on your Postamn interface and import the file [StartonApi.postman_collection.json](./Postman/StartonApi.postman_collection.json) this provided you tests for each endpoints.

 Congratulations, you can now start the backend project ! 🎉